 While the vast majority of shingles patients are still older adults, the number of cases in patients under 50 is rising.
 One problem with younger adults and shingles is that they don’t know which symptoms to look out for, primarily because conventional wisdom says they aren’t vulnerable to the disease.
 As a result, they might delay making a doctor’s appointment, a decision that Swegler says can result in months or even years of pain.

-“With prompt treatment, we can mitigate how severe the pain will get and how long it will last,” Swegler said.
+“With prompt treatment, we can mitigate how severe the pain will get and how long it will last,” Swegler says.
 “If you get treated within 48 to 72 hours of the rash breaking out, you will end up with a milder case of the disease, and you can get better within the week.”

 That’s what happened to me, but my sister Jill, 39, who endured a case of shingles earlier this year, wasn’t so lucky.
 “I waited maybe three weeks or a month before I saw the doctor,” she told me.
 Even after she was diagnosed and treated, she had two months of pain so intense she had to lie down on the floor of her office a couple times a day.
 Ten months after the rash first appeared, she still has frequent pain that she describes as merely troublesome.
 Long-term pain from shingles is called post-herpetic neuralgia.